A short Q&A

 and all the air in the room.

-Later, working with orchestras in a couple of particularly nice sounding
+Later, working with orchestras in a couple of particularly nice

-in using what I like to describe as the air moving around in the room
+very interested in using what I like to describe as the air moving

 by pulling the microphones back from the instruments.
 The obvious

-next step - what happens when you take away the instruments and just listen
+next step - what happens when you take away the instruments and just

 to the room?